yuhan-ni/yuhan-ni.github.io/_publications/2020-04-04-paper-title-number-1.md

 title: "The need to belong: A parallelf process latent growth curve model of late life negative affect and cognitive function"
 collection: publications
 permalink: /publications/2020-04-04-paper-title-number-1
-excerpt: 'Longitudinal relationship between late life negative affect and cognitive decline.'
+excerpt: 'This paper explored the longitudinal relationship between late life negative affect and cognitive decline.'
 date: 2020-04-04
 venue: 'Archives of gerontology and geriatrics'
 ---